-For those of you wondering how you can get involved.
+For those of you wondering how you can get involved in our relief effort.
 On Dec.
 12th our team arrived on the ground in Kentucky to assess the situation and strategize what was be the best use of work teams in the area.

 A few days ago (mid January) we started packing Hands of Hope boxes in Kentucky.
 Working steadily all day we were able to pack a total of 8 skids.
-The process is very different from our highly efficient packing line in PA where we can, if necessary, pack over 2000 skids in a 3 hour shift.
+The process is very different from our highly efficient packing line in PA where we can, if necessary, pack over 2000 boxes in a 3 hour shift.
 It definitely brought back memories of years ago when our packing was limited by lack of volunteers and equipment.

 Aaron is now in charge of managing all the products at the fairgrounds and working with the National Guard for distribution.
 Families can order a box online according to their needs which can include hygiene products, baby formula, and diapers.
 One of our major tasks has been getting the rows and rows of products moved from the infield (outdoor receiving area) into warehouses or trailers.
 We are grateful beyond words to be able to serve this community.

 Blessings of Hope is working closely with Plain Compassion Crisis Response to bring a bigger relief effort to this region.
 Plain Compassion is managing the volunteers and aid resources and Blessings of Hope is managing the food relief efforts.